User Guide

 A typical command in McGymmy consists of a Command Word followed by several parameters.

-For example in add -n scrambled eggs -p 100
+For example in add -n scrambled eggs -p 100, add is a Command Word and -n scrambled eggs and -p 100 are parameters.

 How to intepret the each command’s format: